 Donegal Bluestack Way – 9 Days

-Our 9-day (With Rest Days in The village of Glenties and Glencolmcille) Donegal Bluestack Way independent walking tour is an 118 km route through the remotest areas of County Donegal in the north-west of Ireland.
+Our 9-day (with rest days in the village of Glenties and Glencolmcille) Donegal Bluestack Way independent walking tour is a 96 km route through the remotest areas of County Donegal in the north-west of Ireland.
 Along the route, you will experience the wild and raw nature of the countryside as you hike across the Bluestack Mountains which are a group of rolling, gentle hills.
-Starting in the town of Donegal, you will experience scenic Lough Eske, ancient Glencolmcille, stunning coastal cliffs with all its myriad of bird and plant life, following a riverside route to eventually reaching the village of Kilcar.
+Starting in the town of Donegal, you will experience scenic Lough Eske, ancient Glencolmcille, stunning coastal cliffs with all its myriad of bird and plant life, following a riverside route to eventually reach the village of Kilcar.

 Tour Pricing & Dates

 |Tour Grade||Easy to Moderate|

 |BOOKING||BOOK THIS TOUR|